This summit in April had a lot riding on it.

 So, people came from all over the state to strategize, plan and figure out how to make the 2020 Census count for Illinois.

-“It is incumbent upon ourselves to do the work and make people feel included in a time where some communities are very afraid of simply answering the door,” said Kumar.
-“This census will decide $675 billion per year in local communities for the next ten years.”
+“This census will decide $675 billion per year in local communities for the next 10 years,” said María Teresa Kumar, founding president and editor of Voto Latino who gave the key note address.
+“It is incumbent upon ourselves to do the work and make people feel included in a time where some communities are very afraid of simply answering the door,”

 “Full participation in the census is a top priority for this administration.
 Every Illinoisan deserves fair and accurate representation, and your work to reach communities across the state will help make that a reality,” said Deputy Governor Sol Flores.
 “Illinois cannot afford for our residents to go uncounted, because we must secure every federal dollar possible to support our children and families across the state.”